 Members of our Board of Directors volunteer their time and expertise to manage all day-to-day functions of the organization.

-Rita F. Reagan, Chair, Pro Bono Executive Director
+Rita F. Reagan, President, Pro Bono Executive Director

 Rita has been deeply involved with the preservation of the Norman Studios since 1994, first as part of the Old Arlington Inc. initiative to save the historic silent film complex, then as a founding member of Norman Silent Film Museum, Inc. Simultaneously she was saving Klutho Apts on Main St., the only other vestige of Jacksonville’s heyday as the “Winter Film Capital of the World.”
 When being a community activist in historic preservation and youth issues interfered with work, she retired from the Duval County Schools in 1997 and became the full-time pro bono director of SPAR, where she started a Springfield museum and archives.
 She fills that same role for Norman Studios, while expanding the Norman Studios network.

 “First, it was a preservation project.
 Then an extension of my lifelong civil rights work, educating people about a remarkable group who defied Jim Crow, making Race Films and living together in the compound.
 Gradually I developed an appreciation for a type of art that encompasses all art forms.
 Now it has become an obsession to bring all the fascinating components together to create a commercially viable entity, essential to the revitalization of a thriving Arlington...as the community was when Harry and I first moved here from Miami in 1967.”